Using Books to Talk to Kids about Donor Conception

 The Secret Code Inside You (LaRocca) - A rhyming explanation of cells, DNA, and genetics.
 Emphasizes that our genes are important but do not define us.
 Change two words, and it’s perfect for DCP.

 The One and Only Me: A Book About Genes (Killoran) - Learn how your genes and the world around you can shape who you are.
-Centers mom-dad families.
+Centers mom-dad families, but still useful for inquisitive kids.

 Identity